claudiotalarico/EE406/2025/readme.md

    ```
 3. **WSL and GUI apps**<br><br>
    Since 2025-08-06 WSL supports running Linux GUI applications (X11 and Wayland) on Windows.<br><br>
-   X11 has been the dominant display server protocol for Unix-like windowing systems.<br>
+   X11 has been for years the dominant display server protocol for Unix-like windowing systems.<br>
    Wayland was introduced in 2008 as a new protocol and a modern replacement for X11.<br>
    To install the apps and tools that ship with X11 run:<br>
    ```